Your Complete Guide to Arkansas Adoption Laws

 It’s important to note, however, that the adoptive parents have to file a full record of all money spent in an adoption with the court for a judge to review.

-Who must consent?
+Who must consent to adoption?

-The birth mother
+The prospective birth mother

-The birth father in certain circumstances
+The prospective birth father (in certain circumstances)

 Any person who has legal custody of the child